As of 2.15.2024

 Deputy Director of Photography, Washington Post

 Dudley M. Brooks is the Deputy Director of Photography for The Washington Post, where he manages the production of all photo content for the Features, Local, and Sports sections.
-He is also the former Photo Editor for The Washington Post Magazine.
+Before its discontinuance, he was also the Photo Editor for The Washington Post Magazine.
 Prior to this, Brooks was the Director of Photography and Senior Photo Editor for the monthly magazine Ebony and its weekly sister periodical Jet — both published by Johnson Publishing Company in Chicago.
 These iconic publications chronicled the African American experience for over 70-years and Brooks was a key member of the senior staff responsible for enhancing the editorial approach of each.

 Director of Photography, Buffalo News